July 20 2018 70th birthday of Stewart Timms (1948-2012)

 rough edges off our feelings.

-His hands can find the grain
+His hands could find the grain

-that leads him like rails
+that lead him like rails

 on slightly bumpy journeys

 with memories of

 He felt his way